nus-cs1010-2425-s2/website/docs/about.md

 Please note that the following are not handled by the CS1010 teaching team.
 We can help to forward your requests to the relevant office but often it is faster if you contact them directly:

 -   Allocation of labs and tutorials (This is handled by the SoC UG office, through CourseReg)
 -   Management of programming environments, including the PE hosts, VPN, and computer labs (This is handled by the SoC IT Unit.
-You can contact them here)
+You can contact them [here](https://rt.comp.nus.edu.sg))
 -   Planning and running the final examination (This is handled centrally with all other exams by the NUS Registrar Office.
 You can contact them via examinations@nus.edu.sg);

 ## Communication Policy

--   Piazza is the preferred platform if you have questions to ask or issues to raise (either publicly to your classmates or privately to the instructors)
+-   The forum is the preferred platform if you have questions to ask or issues to raise (either publicly to your classmates or privately to the instructors)
 -   If you must use email, please send it to the email address zhaojin@comp.nus.edu.sg.
 -   Only email a specific individual instructor or message the instructor using Canvas if you have matters that are personal and private.
 -   Prefix your email subject with [CS1010]